 Step 6: Confirm Certification

-How to Transfer Your CNA License to Oregon
+How to Transfer a CNA License to Oregon

 Step 1: Confirm Eligibility